 Email delivery shows the number or rate of email messages that were sent and did not bounce back.
 It includes emails delivered to the Inbox, emails filtered out as spam and emails blocked before reaching the user's mailbox.

 So, as you see, even if you have no bounces, it does not always mean that your subscribers received your email.

 What you should look at is email deliverability.
-It means the number or rate of email messages that were delivered to the user's Inbox.
+It is the number or rate of email messages that were delivered to the user’s Inbox.

 It's important to test your email deliverability to understand whether you get a low response rate because a lot of your emails go to spam or get blocked, or because your email is not teasing enough to be opened and read.

 Email deliverability can fluctuate from campaign to campaign, thus, it is recommended to monitor it over time.

 Testing and monitoring email deliverability is easy with GlockApps.
 Within minutes, GlockApps will show you where your email is placed at different ISPs.

 To generate the report, we'll re-send your email through our personal accounts with Amazon SES, SendGrid, and Mailgun to the control list of email addresses (seed list).